TDeiaco/shadowsofinfinity/README.md

 ### About the Project

 **Shadows of Infinity** is a console application dedicated to rendering the complex and captivating world of fractals.
-This project is a journey through mathematical beauty, offering stunning visualizations of the Mandelbrot and Buddhabrot sets.
+This project is a journey through mathematical beauty, offering stunning visualizations of the 4D Mandelbrot set.

 ---